calvinrzachman/schnorr/README.md

     (R, s)

-    R - x-coordinate an elliptic curve point (x,y) known as the public nonce.
+    R - x-coordinate of an elliptic curve point (x,y) known as the public nonce.
 This appears to be used to help blind the secret s - Blinded secret key.
 The value that lets you demonstrate knowledge of a secret without revealing the secret

 where s is given by: